 Lenoir-Rhyne Columbia Center for Graduate Studies is not responsible for the assigning of roommates in Hillcrest Apartments and Smith Family Village.
 Upon request and permission, LR will share the contact information of those requesting a roommate.
-Only the Tenant, Tenant's immediate family - spouse and children - or roommate are to occupy the apartment unless arrangement for other roommate has been approved by the Columbia Lead Housing Coordinator or his/her designee.
+Only the Tenant, Tenant's immediate family - spouse and children - or roommate are to occupy the apartment unless arrangement for other roommate has been approved by the Columbia Business Office staff.
 Unauthorized persons living in campus housing will result in disciplinary action and possible eviction thereby nullifying this agreement.

-Beam Hall - Based on demand and availability, roommates will be assigned for MSOT summer housing.
+Beam Hall - Based on demand and availability, roommates will be assigned for most summer housing.